ThatBlokeCalledJay/auto-app-version/README.md

 2. Tell AutoAppVersion which version segment you want to automate, in this case we'll automate the patch segment. replace the patch value (third value) with a $ symbol like so `<Version>1.0.$</Version>`

 3. Add the extension from the MarketPlace, and add the task to your primary agent job.
-Make sure this task is before any other task that depend on the apps version.
+Make sure this task is before any other task that depends on the app's version information.

 ---